speedscale/docs/docs/reference/integrations/postman.md

 # Postman

 Speedscale can export and import traffic in the open source Postman [collection format](https://github.com/postmanlabs/postman-collection).
-This lets you use your familiar tools to send test transactions to your app with traffic that was collected by Speedscale.
+This lets you use your familiar tools to send test requests to your app with traffic that was collected by Speedscale.

 ### Export